 Skip to:

 Did you know that enamel is the hardest substance in your body?
-Enamel protects your teeth from daily wear and tear, excessive temperatures, and chemicals.
-Even though it’s tough, it can get damaged, and because it has no living cells, your body can’t repair it once it’s damaged.
+This vital layer protects your teeth from daily wear and tear, extreme temperatures, and harmful chemicals.
+While incredibly tough, enamel can get damaged, and because it lacks living cells, your body cannot naturally repair it.
+Understanding how to prevent enamel loss and damage is crucial for maintaining a strong, healthy smile.

-The good news is there’s plenty you can do to prevent enamel loss and damage and keep your teeth strong and healthy, including using a toothpaste that protects your enamel, like the new Pepsodent Germicheck 8.
+The good news is that proactive steps can significantly help prevent enamel decay and keep your teeth resilient.
+Incorporating a toothpaste specifically designed to protect your enamel, such as the new Pepsodent Germicheck 8, is an excellent starting point.

-Enamel’s biggest enemy is acid – from sugar, starch, and even fruit juices.
-Other causes include dry mouth (xerostomia), acid reflux disease, gastrointestinal problems or side effects from medications.
-You can also experience enamel loss and damage because of an inherited condition, or from simple wear and tear caused by excessive brushing or teeth grinding.
+The primary culprit behind enamel damage is acid, often derived from sugars, starches, and even fruit juices.
+Beyond dietary factors, other contributors to tooth enamel damage include dry mouth (xerostomia), acid reflux disease, certain gastrointestinal issues, or side effects from medications.
+You might also experience enamel loss due to inherited conditions, or from simple mechanical wear and tear caused by excessive brushing or teeth grinding.

 It contains an advanced anti-germ formula with CPC technology, clove and neem oil that fights germs not only on your teeth, but on other parts of the mouth as well – your tongue, cheeks, and gums, to give you 8 scientifically proven benefits for the whole mouth.